 In 1980, the Radnor Hunt and Brandywine Conservancy began a partnership spearheaded by Betty Moran and George "Frolic" Weymouth.
 Under their leadership, the Radnor Hunt Races are Racing for Open Space.
-For the past 40 years, the Brandywine Conservancy has been the sole beneficiary of the Radnor Hunt Races.
+For over 40 years, the Brandywine Conservancy has been the sole beneficiary of the Radnor Hunt Races.
 With over $5 million raised, those funds have fueled the Conservancy's vital efforts to protect open space and water resources in southeastern Pennsylvania and northern Delaware.
 To date, more than 64,000 acres are permanently protected including the Radnor Hunt racecourse itself and the surrounding lands.
-The Radnor Hunt Races continues to attract the country's finest steeplechase horses, owners, trainers and riders with purses totaling $170,000.
+The Radnor Hunt Races continues to attract the country's finest steeplechase horses, owners, trainers and riders.

 For more information on steeplechase racing, visit https://www.nationalsteeplechase.com/basics/